[7 min read, open as pdf for full report]

 Fig.4.
 Sector-level Contributions To Return

-The conclusion is that Fundsmith added greatest value by selecting the best performing sectors, where share price momentum was greatest.
+Taking this further into an attribution analysis, the conclusion is that Fundsmith added greatest value by selecting the best performing sectors, where share price momentum was greatest.
 There was moderate additional value from fund selection, and some detraction from currency effect.

 Fig.5.
 Attribution analysis